tokio-rs/website/content/docs/getting-started/simple-server.md

 # fn main() {}
 ```

+The [`drain_to` method]({{< api-url "core"
-The [`drain` method](TODO) on `EasyBuf` splits the buffer in two at the
+>}}/io/struct.EasyBuf.html#method.drain_to) on `EasyBuf` splits the buffer in
-given index, returning a new `EasyBuf` instance corresponding to the
+two at the given index, returning a new `EasyBuf` instance corresponding to the
-prefix ending at the index, and updating the existing `EasyBuf` to
+prefix ending at the index, and updating the existing `EasyBuf` to contain only
-contain only the suffix.
-It's the typical way to remove one complete
+the suffix.
+It's the typical way to remove one complete message from the input
-message from the input buffer.
+buffer.

 Encoding is even easier: you're given mutable access to a `Vec<u8>`,
 into which you serialize your output data.
 To keep things simple,